 Nitric oxide is a gas.
 It may be delivered during ventilation.
 Nitric oxide may relax blood vessels.
 This will improve the flow of blood in the lungs.

-There are a number of new medication that are being.
-One example is a medication called sildenafil (eg Viagra®).
+There are a number of new medications that are being reviewed.
+One example is sildenafil, which is used to treat erectile dysfunction .
 Small studies have shown positive results with sildenafil.
 However, larger studies are needed to confirm the benefits and safety of the medication.

 ECMO is a machine that can take over the job of the lungs.
 It requires major surgery.
 ECMO may be done if your child has a severe cases of PPHN that is not responding to other treatments.
 This procedure is done to take some stress off of your baby's body.
 It can give your baby some time to heal.